NOAA Miami Regional Library at AOML

 EndNote (Bibliographic Software ) NOAA-wide

 EndNote Web allows users to share bibliographies online.
-The product is fully incorporated into the Web of Knowledge database.
+The product is fully incorporated into the Web of Science database.
 In addition to sharing resources with collaborators, this product allows users to access their personal bibliographies from home live via the internet.
 Please note a brief registration is required to utilize EndNote Web.

 Journal Citation Reports is a comprehensive and unique resource that allows you to evaluate and compare journals using citation data drawn from over 11,000 scholarly and technical journals from more than 3,300 publishers in over 80 countries.
 It is the only source of citation data on journals, and includes virtually all areas of science, technology, and social sciences.